 September can often be a miserable month for kids, mainly because it is the month that the school holidays draw to a close and school starts again.
 Although we can’t make the thought of school any more appealing, we can try and cheer you up a bit by teaching you some magic.
+London magicians like Oliver B are experts at performing magic, but that doesn’t mean that you can’t have a go at harnessing the spirit of magic for yourself.

 It’ll Cost You